burlinson/AI/_posts/2025-04-13-Commodized-AI-AI-First.md

 Firms that are relying solely on a third-party AI subscription models aren't building an AI future.
 They are just renting someone else's.

-_This article was updated in February 2026 to include refences to Retrieval Pipelines, Gemini and Claude_
+_This article was updated in February 2026 to include references to Retrieval Pipelines, Gemini and Claude_